AbdnCHDS/opensafely-risk-factors-research/README.md

 All the software is Open Source; however, it's recently come to our attention the code may include some commercial IP, so we have temporarily removed it from Github until we address that.
-We expect the code to be published again in during the week commencing 18 May.
+We expect the code to be published again in June